opengisch/QField-docs/README.md

 [here](https://help.github.com/articles/fork-a-repo/).

 You most likely want to make changes to the files in the folder `en`.
 That's where all the real documentation text is located.
-The documentation is written in reStructuredText, a simple syntax to structure the text.
+The documentation is writtenh in reStructuredText, a simple syntax to structure the text.
 You can find information about it in the [reStructuredText Primer](http://sphinx-doc.org/rest.html) or by looking at what is already in